-THE EAST HARTFORD WOMAN'S CLUB, General Federation of Women's Clubs, presented 2025 club scholarships at their April 1 meeting held at St. Edmund Campion Hall.
-Eash scholarship was for \$1,500.
+THE EAST HARTFORD WOMAN'S CLUB, General Federation of Women's Clubs, presented 2025 club scholar-ships at their April 1 meeting held at St. Edmund Campion Hall.
+Each scholarship was for \$1,500.
 From left, Emmanuel Frimpong, holding his own scholarship award as well as that of his twin sister, Emmanuella Frimpong who was not able to attend, both Frimpongs are in the 2025 graduating class at Pathways Academy of Technology and Design; Sabrina Rothi - Class of 2025 East Catholic; Israela Anane - East Hartford High School senior, Savannah Hayes, Connecticut IB Academy senior; and EHWC Scholarship Chair Sandra Gingras.
-Below, the East Hartford Woman's Club presented \$50 gift cards to students from Silver Lane School who wrote what were considered to be the best essays on a woman who has inspired you.
-Pictured from left to right are Kylie Sheehan 8th Grade, Myra Balderama 7th Grade, Clayton Clark 8th Grade, Timothy Cao 6th Grade, Lyla Adams 6th Grade, Linda Chamberlain Co-President of EHWC and Essay Coordinator.
-Missing from the picture is 7th Grade winner, Jackson Booth.
+Below, the East Hartford Woman's Club presented \$50 gift cards to students from Sunset Ridge School who wrote what were considered to be the best essays about a woman who was inspirational to them.
+Pictured from left, is Kylie Sheehan, 8th Grade; Myra Balderama, 7th Grade; Clayton Clark, 8th Grade; Timothy Cao, 6th Grade; and Lyla Adams, 6th Grade.
+At right is Linda Chamberlain, Co-President of EHWC and Essay Coordinator.
+Missing from picture is another 7th Grade winner, Jackson Booth.